EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-how-to-hackathon.md

 Spend time before the event coming up with a plan of attack.
 This can include learning libraries or tools ahead of time.

-**Have a Goal**:
+**Have an Event Goal**:
-All of your work during the event should be prioritized toward some goal.
+All of your work during the event should be prioritized toward some event goal.
-Before the event, you need to know what that goal is.
+Before the event, you need to know what that event goal is.
 It could be to win the entire hackathon, win a specific category, to build something just so that it exists,